 Birmingham City Council (Northfield and Allens Cross Wards)

 To assist and support the BID Board in delivering the BID's priorities, the directors may co-opt additional members onto the BID Board.
 However, the co-opted members will not have voting rights.

-The board appointed a BID Town Centre Manager and a BID Operations Support Officer to implement BID projects.
+The board appointed a BID Officers to implement BID projects.

 How was the BID levy spent last year?

 The BID's Annual Accounts is produced by Wilkes Associates.
-The income and expendure for the last financial year can be found here.
+The income and expenditure for the last financial year can be found here.